lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     for using GEE in both the Methods and the ESM Methods sections.
 We chose the GEE technique for a variety of reasons.
-As the reviewer states, GEE is able to handle visit dates that differ between participants (e.g. some participants come exactly 3 years later for a followup while others come some months before or after 3 years) and for dealing with the inherent correlational structure underlying longitudinal data.
+As the reviewer states, GEE is able to handle visit dates that differ between participants (e.g. some participants come exactly 3 years later for a follow up while others come some months before or after 3 years) and for dealing with the inherent correlational structure underlying longitudinal data.
 Because of these features, among others, GEE can compute robust standard errors of the estimates that more